-Even PPC professionals with substantial Google AdWords management experience can encounter the problem of ad fatigue.
+Even PPC professionals with substantial Google Ads management experience can encounter the problem of ad fatigue.

 Ad fatigue is the bane of many PPC campaigns that have been running for a reasonable period of time and it can be very detrimental to your campaign’s ongoing performance.